Traewelling/traewelling/privacypolicy_en.md

 ## Services used and service providers:

-- Mastodon Signle-Sign-On: Authentication service; Service provider: This is dependent on the domain you specify.
+- Mastodon Single-Sign-On: Authentication service; Service provider: This is dependent on the domain you specify.
 For more information on service provider, privacy policy and opt-out of federated Mastodon servers, please contact your Mastodon provider.